-US companies that satisfy the conditions for enterprise management incentives should grant options as EMI options rather than CSOPs as the tax reliefs are more generous.
+US companies that satisfy the conditions for enterprise management incentives would be well-advised to grant options as EMI options rather than CSOPs, as the tax reliefs are more generous.
 A separate fact sheet on EMI is available.

 UK Private Companies